I Don’t Like Hiding My Huevos!

 As older bunnies go to therapy, they talk to their specialists to find an explanation for their problems.
 Not being able to find a solution to their lack of social adjustment, older bunnies try to blame it on their younger counterparts.

 They regularly accuse them of adopting those foreign and weird habits of not only hiding but also coloring their “huevos.”
-They can’t understand younger bunnies being proud of first hiding their eggs to later showing off their multicolor “huevos” and passing them from hand to hand.
+They can’t understand younger bunnies being proud of first hiding their eggs to later showing off their multicolored “huevos” and passing them from hand to hand.

 Eggs in April